WHAT DID THE ANCIENT RABBIS KNOW?

 Within the first three days a man should pray that the seed should not putrefy; from the third to the fortieth day he should pray that the child should be a male; from the fortieth day to three months he should pray that it should not be a sandal [deformed]; from three months to six months he should pray that it should not be still-born; from six months to nine months he should pray for a safe delivery.
 But does such a prayer avail?
 (Berachot 60a)

-Collectively, the rabbis of the Talmud were very knowledgeable about the facts of sciences like biology, chemistry, astronomy, botany, and physics and they show remarkable acuity about these matters throughout their discussions.
-The Greeks and Romans performed regular autopsies on fetuses to advance their scientific knowledge, and the rabbis would be conversant with it.
+Collectively, the rabbis of the Talmud seemed quite knowledgeable about the facts of sciences like biology, chemistry, astronomy, botany, and physics and they show remarkable acuity about these matters throughout their discussions.
+The Greeks and Romans performed regular autopsies on fetuses to advance their scientific knowledge, and the rabbis would be conversant with their discoveries.
 But it is farfetched to speculate that they knew subtleties about gestation that weren’t established by science for more than a thousand years later.
-Yet, the prayers they prescribe show such precision in timing that it seems they must have
+Yet, the prayers they prescribe show such precision in timing that it seems they must have known somehow.

 How did they know?
 How did they know more than the Greeks and Romans around them and anticipate knowledge that wouldn’t be discovered for more than a thousand years?
 After all, it isn’t as if they conducted their own experiments.

-Before we try to solve this mystery, let’s take a look at their prescience about pregnancy in the prayers they prescribed for its different phases.
+Before we try to solve this mystery, let’s take a look at the prayers they prescribed for different phases in pregnancy.

 Schedule of Pregnancy Prayers